openstack/keystone/docs/source/developing.rst

 Test Structure
 --------------

-``./run_test.sh`` uses it's python cohort (``run_tests.py``) to iterate through the ``tests`` directory, using Nosetest to collect the tests and invoke them using an
-OpenStack custom test running that displays the tests as well as the time taken to run those tests.
+``./run_test.sh`` uses its python cohort (``run_tests.py``) to iterate through the ``tests`` directory, using Nosetest to collect the tests and invoke them using an OpenStack custom test running that displays the tests as well as the time taken to run those tests.

 Within the tests directory, the general structure of the tests is a basic set of tests represented under a test class, and then subclasses of those tests under other classes with different configurations to drive different backends through the APIs.

 For example, ``test_backend.py`` has a sequence of tests under the class ``IdentityTests`` that will work with the default drivers as configured in this projects etc/ directory. ``test_backend_sql.py`` subclasses those tests, changing the configuration by overriding with configuration files stored in the tests directory aimed at enabling the SQL backend for the Identity module.

 Likewise, ``test_cli.py`` takes advantage of the tests written aainst ``test_keystoneclient`` to verify the same tests function through different drivers.

 Testing Schema Migrations
 -------------------------

 The application of schema migrations can be tested using SQLAlchemy Migrate’s built-in test runner, one migration at a time.

 ..
 WARNING::